pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ###<a id="shutdown-apps"></a>Step 3: Shut Down Customer Apps

-Shut down all customer apps running on Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes clusters.
+Shut down all customer apps running on {{  vars.product }}-provisioned Kubernetes clusters.

 <p class="note"><strong>Note:</strong> This task is optional.
 Perform it after considering the types of apps you have deployed.
 For example, stateful, stateless, or legacy apps.</p>

 ###<a id="shutdown-k8s"></a>Step 4: Shut Down Kubernetes Clusters

-Shut down all Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes clusters following the procedure defined in the <a href="https://knowledge.broadcom.com/external/article/298533/">How to shutdown and startup a Multi Control Plane Node TKGI cluster</a> knowledge base article.
+Shut down all {{  vars.product }}-provisioned Kubernetes clusters following the procedure defined in the <a href="https://knowledge.broadcom.com/external/article/298533/">How to shutdown and startup a Multi Control Plane Node TKGI cluster</a> knowledge base article.

 For each Kubernetes cluster that you intend to shut down, do the following:

-1. Using the BOSH CLI, retrieve the BOSH deployment name of your Tanzu Kubernetes Grid Integrated Edition clusters by running the following command:
+1. Using the BOSH CLI, retrieve the BOSH deployment name of your {{  vars.product }} clusters by running the following command:

     ```
     bosh deployments